choguun/iota-carbon-rwa/README.md

         *   Connect an IOTA wallet (ensure it has >1 coin object).
         *   Navigate through the pages: "Actions", "My Assets", "Marketplace".
         *   **Actions:** Upload a fitness screenshot, submit the request, and verify if an NFT appears in "My Assets" after a short delay.
 Check backend logs for OpenAI/minting status.
         *   **My Assets:** Verify owned NFTs are displayed correctly (image based on type, data).
-Test the "Retire" functionality.
+Test the "Retire" functionality - **verify the NFT disappears and a corresponding `RetirementCertificate` appears in the new section below**.
 Test the "List for Sale" button opens the dialog.
         *   **Listing Dialog:** Enter a price and submit.
 Check the marketplace page afterwards.
         *   **Marketplace:** Verify listed items appear.
 Test the "Buy Now" button (using a different account than the seller).
 Test the "Cancel Listing" button for items you listed.
 Check your wallet balance changes and NFT ownership transfers.
     *   **Wallet Interaction:** Test connecting/disconnecting the wallet.
 Test transaction signing prompts.